 Milo is a very special girl.
 Being a Northern yellow-cheeked gibbon, her species was only described in 2010 and so little is known about how many of her kind remain.
 No doubt, before falling into the hands of humans she lived with her family in the lush sub tropical rainforests of the Annamite Mountains, that span an area connecting Vietnam, Laos and Cambodia.

 Milo arrived at the EPRC in September 2016 from Kon Tum province in the Central Highlands of Vietnam.
 From her size we estimated her to be around 5 months old, so she needed a lot of dedicated care from our staff, who became her surrogate parents.
-We named her Milo because the people who handed her over to us had fed her Milo, and we had to wean her off it slowly!
+We named her Milo because the people who handed her over to us had fed her Milo chocolate milk, and we had to wean her off it slowly!

 You can find out more about Milo by sponsoring her!

 Basti, a male Red-Shanked Douc Langur

 Basti is probably our most happy Langur male from the entire EPRC.
 He has a great family, and calls 4 wifes and 2 kids its own.
 This is how Langurs like to live: one male with several females.